Beware of these common garden dangers for dogs

-Insecticides and pesticides are typically used to get rid of ants, slugs, snails and other so-called garden pests.
+Insecticides and pesticides are typically used to get rid of so-called garden pests.
 But many contain dangerous chemicals such as metaldehyde or disulfoton, which are both very toxic to dogs.
 Read the instructions carefully and don’t use if there’s a potential risk.

 These products usually include fertilisers, weed killer or ferrous sulphate (iron) which kills moss.
 All of these have the potential to harm your dog’s skin or cause gastrointestinal problems.
 Those that contain iron may also cause iron poisoning.